willfanguy/local-transcription-service/DEVELOPMENT.md

 - Keeping request alive (`previousRequest`) helps but not sufficient
 - **Hypothesis**: The `removeTap()` call creates autoreleased cleanup objects that reference the engine's input node

-**Current Code State** (2025-11-07 attempt 17):
+**Current Code State** (2025-11-07 attempt 19):
-- AudioEngineManager has `engineHistory: [AVAudioEngine]` array - keeps old engines alive for 2 recording cycles
+- AudioEngineManager:
+  - **MAJOR CHANGE**: Single long-lived `AVAudioEngine` instance (not optional)
+  - No more `getFreshEngine()` or `engineHistory`
+  - `resetEngine()` stops engine and removes tap, but keeps instance
+  - Engine reused across all recordings
 - SpeechRecognitionManager:
-  - Keeps `previousTask` AND `previousRequest` alive until next recording starts
+  - Still keeps `previousTask` AND `previousRequest` alive
-  - Doesn't stop engine in cleanup (left running until replaced)
-  - **NEW**: Doesn't call `removeTap()` in cleanup - tap left installed (harmless, checks for nil request)
+  - Wraps cleanup in `autoreleasepool {}`
-- `getFreshEngine()` moves old engine to history BEFORE creating new one
+  - Starts engine BEFORE installing tap
-- All three objects (task, request, engine) kept alive to prevent zombie references
+  - Small delay after cleanup
+- AppDelegate:
+  - Uses single engine via `audioManager.engine`
+  - Calls `resetEngine()` after each recording instead of replacing

-**Theory on Latest Fix (attempt 17)**:
+**Theory on Latest Fix (attempt 19)**:
-The `removeTap()` call creates autoreleased cleanup objects when removing the tap from the engine's input node.
-These objects reference the engine/node internals.
-Even though we keep the engine alive, removing the tap might create problematic autoreleased references.
-By NOT removing the tap, we avoid this cleanup.
-The tap is harmless - its closure checks if `recognitionRequest` exists and returns early if nil.
+Since keeping old engines alive didn't work, we're taking the opposite approach: **single long-lived engine**.
+By reusing the same `AVAudioEngine` instance across all recordings:
+1. No engine creation/destruction cycle that could create zombies
+2. No complex reference management with engine history
+3. Simple reset between recordings (stop engine, remove tap)
+4. The engine instance stays alive for the app's lifetime
+5. Should eliminate any engine-related zombie objects

+This is a simpler, more traditional approach that many audio apps use successfully.

 **Flow**:
 1. First recording: `engine1` created